With so many things to do for kids young and old, Chatsworth Farmyard and Adventure Playground makes for a fun day out for all the family.

-Hello, I'm Custard, a guinea pig who loves sitting on knees.
+Hello, I'm Cookie, a guinea pig who loves cuddles and sitting on knees.

-I like being stroked, I like vegetables, I like being stroked, I like fruit, I like being stroked...
+Myself and my friends like being stroked, we like vegetables, we like being stroked, we like fruit, we like being stroked...
 You get the idea!

-When I'm excited, I make a noise called a wheek.
+When we're excited, we make a noise called a wheek.

-The rustle of a vegetable bag makes me wheek.
-Did I mention that I like vegetables?
+The rustle of a vegetable bag makes us wheek.
+Did I mention that we like vegetables?